pmqs/Fix-OneDrive-Zip/README.md

 [Does Microsoft OneDrive export large ZIP files that are corrupt?](https://www.bitsgalore.org/2020/03/11/does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt).

 This program automates the manual process described in the referenced page.
+It has been tested on Windows, Linux, MacOS & FreeBSD.

 > [!NOTE]
 >
 > 1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.
+No guarantees.
 >
 > 2. It is strongly recommended to take a backup copy of your original zip file before running this program.
 >
 > 3. You need a 64-bit build of `Perl` installed on your system to run this program.
+>

 ## Usage